Why is my personality my personality? As an adult, can I change my personality?

 We live in a complex world.
 A world where we still have not figured many of life’s fundamental questions.
 You think you can control your world?
 You really think you can analyze and make sense of everything?

-Please remember, just through the process of controlling one’s own mind that people perform surgeries in hypnosis without any anesthesia.
+Please remember, just through the process of controlling one’s mind that people perform a form of surgery in hypnosis.

 Are these people superheroes?
 Most likely not.
 And although others may be skeptical.
-We do know one thing, these people trained their minds to a point where they are certain about the possibility.
+We do know one thing, these people are certain about their results.

 The key of real change is to want it and to accept that change is possible.